hitechparadigm/team_project_2/README.md

 ## Project Overview

-Our project aims to develop a machine learning model to predict housing prices in Canada by analyzing various economic factors, such as Consumer Price Index (CPI), unemployment rates, GDP rates, immigration dynamics, interest rates, and minimum wages.
+The objective of this analysis was to develop machine learning models to predict housing prices across various regions in Canada using a combination of macroeconomic indicators and demographic variables.
+Key features included consumer price index (CPI), interest rates, unemployment rates, immigration data, and other relevant variables.

 Until June 2024, interest rates, inflation rates, and immigration numbers have reached a 20-year maximum.
 Our team is particularly interested in exploring how these significant increases will affect housing prices across different regions.